zjunlp/DeepKE/README.md

 - Relationship extraction is the task of extracting semantic relations between entities from a unstructured text.

 - The data is stored in `.csv` files.
-Some instances as following:
+Some instances as following (Users can label data based on the tools [Doccano](https://github.com/doccano/doccano), [MarkTool](https://github.com/FXLP/MarkTool), or they can use the [Weak Supervision](https://github.com/zjunlp/DeepKE/blob/main/example/re/prepare-data) with DeepKE to obtain data automatically):

   |                        Sentence                        | Relation |    Head    | Head_offset |    Tail    | Tail_offset |
   | :----------------------------------------------------: | :------: | :--------: | :---------: | :--------: | :---------: |